|

 a list of synthetic fabrics to avoid

-The main problem we have with their furniture is the heavy use of synthetic materials.
+The main problem with their furniture is the heavy use of synthetic materials.

 Let’s break them down.